Syndrome measurements, an alternate view#

 Case 2: $M$ is a multi-qubit operator#

 Does this process work if we want to measure a multi-qubit state, using a multi-qubit Pauli operator?
 As an example, let $\ket{\psi}$ be a three-qubit state, and let $M = M_1\otimes M_2 \otimes M_3$.
+Again, we assume that each $M_i$ has eigenvalues $\pm 1$.
 Then, the circuit will be as follows.

 Non-destructive measurement-multi

-Hence, the mathematics will continue to hold (check if you are unconvinced) and measuring the ancilla in the computational basis will be equivalent to measuring the data qubits in $M$ basis.
+The condition on the eigenvalues of $M_i$ means that $M$ will also only have eigenvalues $\pm 1$.
+Hence, the mathematics will continue to hold (check if you are unconvinced) and measuring the syndrome qubits in the computational basis will be equivalent to measuring the data qubits in $M$ basis.

 So, to measure, say $X_0Z_1$, we would implement the circuit below.